LukeFarch/DiscordRSSScrapingBot/README.md

 # THINGS TO CHANGE
 You will need to change the channel ID and bucket names for your implementation.
 Please upload this code to Lambda to test or locally with POSTMAN.
-Ensure the environmental variables are properly set as well.
+Ensure the environmental variables are correctly set as well.

-"https://discord.com/api/v10/channels/XXXXXXXXXXXXXXXX/messages" ~ change this to your channel ID "const PUBLIC_KEY = process.env.PUBLIC_KEY;" ~ get your public key from discord and set it in AWS  Lambda "const DISCORD_TOKEN = process.env.DISCORD_TOKEN;" ~ get your private key and set it in AWS Lambda
+  1. "https://discord.com/api/v10/channels/XXXXXXXXXXXXXXXX/messages"~~~~Change this to your channel ID!

+  2. "const PUBLIC_KEY = process.env.PUBLIC_KEY;"~~~~Get your public key from discord and set it in AWS  Lambda

+  3. "const DISCORD_TOKEN = process.env.DISCORD_TOKEN;"~~~~Get your private key and set it in AWS Lambda